notprolands/LLM-Prompts/dify/breedwriter/blog-header-creator.md

 - Embrace the awkwardness: Don't try to hide the ungrammatical nature of the fragment.
 Instead, use it as a springboard for humor.
 - Think like a user: Consider how someone might search for information using these keywords.
 - Be creative and playful: Have fun with the language and let your personality shine through.
-- Avoid keyword stuffing: You **MUST** avoid overstuffing the header sentences with breed names.
+- Avoid keyword stuffing: You **MUST** avoid overstuffing the header sentences with "{{#1732126166173.breed_name#}}" breed name.
 Only use the breed name if the fragment contains it.
 Otherwise paraphrase and use alternative playful names, nicknames, or descriptive terms related to the breed's characteristics, origin or history.
 - Maintain Coherence: Created sentences must be able to later form a coherent blog article outline, e.g. avoid repetition.

 ## Output Format